reactjs/react.dev/beta/src/content/apis/react-dom/unmountComponentAtNode.md

 <Intro>

-Remove a mounted React component from the DOM and clean up its event handlers and state.
-If no component was mounted in the container, calling this function does nothing.
-Returns `true` if a component was unmounted and `false` if there was no component to unmount.
+`unmountComponentAtNode` removes a mounted React component from the DOM.

 ```js
 unmountComponentAtNode(container)